xyb3rt/sxiv/README.md

 * Thumbnail mode: grid of selectable previews of all images
 * Ability to cache thumbnails for fast re-loading
 * Basic support for multi-frame images
+* Load all frames from GIF files and play GIF animations
 * Display image information in window title

-Additional features, that need to be enabled at compile-time (in *config.h*), because they depend on additional libraries:

-* Load all frames from GIF files and play GIF animations (requires giflib)
-* Auto-orientate JPEG images according to their EXIF tags (requires libexif)

 Screenshots
 -----------